SumoLogic/sumologic-documentation/docs/platform-services/automation-service/automation-service-app-central.md

 ## View App Central

 To view App Central, [access the Automation Service](/docs/platform-services/automation-service/about-automation-service/#access-the-automation-service) and click **App Central** in the left navigation bar.

 Before you can access App Central, you must have the App Central Access role capability.
 For more information on role capabilities needed to use the Automation Service, see [Configure role capabilities](/docs/platform-services/automation-service/about-automation-service/#configure-role-capabilities).

 ## App Central UI

 <img src={useBaseUrl('img/cse/automation-service-app-central.png')} alt="App Central" style={{border:'1px solid gray'}} width="800"/>

 1. **Playbooks**.
 Click to view [playbooks in App Central](#playbooks-in-app-central) that are available to install.
 1. **Integrations**.
 Click to view [integrations in App Central](/docs/platform-services/automation-service/app-central/integrations/) that are available to install.
 1. **Search**.
 Search for integrations or playbooks to install.
 1. **Current hour actions count**.
-Shows how many playbook actions have been executed in the current hour in your organization.
-The actions limit is set to 200 per hour by default to prevent abuse of system resources or runaway processes.
-For more information, see [Actions limit](/docs/platform-services/automation-service/about-automation-service/#actions-limit).
+Shows how many playbook actions have been executed in the current hour in your organization. <ActionsLimit/>
 1. **Download**.
 Click to [install an integration](#install-an-integration-from-app-central) or [install a playbook](#install-a-playbook-from-app-central).

 ## Work with integrations in App Central